ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 - An alternative approach would be to check for overlapping axioms, when entailing a constraint.
-  When multiple matching axioms are discovered, we reject the program.
+  When multiple matching axioms are discovered, we **reject the program**.
   This approach might be a bit conservative, in that it may reject working programs.
   However, this does seem much more transparant towards the developer.
   He can be presented with a clear message, explaining why the program is rejected,